<?xml version="1.0" encoding="UTF-8"?>

 <image:title>Athlete Counselling in BC - Counselling for Athletes</image:title>

 <image:caption>I offer relational, trauma-informed counselling for athletes navigating the emotional and psychological demands of sport — and life beyond it.
-I work with athletes navigating: Performance anxiety and pressure Injury and rehabilitation grief Career-ending or season-ending loss Burnout and overtraining Leadership stress and team dynamics Identity shifts and retirement from sport Body image and self-worth Relationship strain connected to training or competition This work goes deeper — exploring how your nervous system, relationships, and life experiences intersect with confidence and performance.</image:caption>
+I work with athletes navigating: Performance anxiety and pressure Injury and rehabilitation grief Career-ending or season-ending loss Burnout and overtraining Leadership stress and team dynamics Identity shifts and retirement from sport Body image and self-worth Relationship strain connected to training or competition Together, we explore how pressure, relationships, identity, nervous system patterns, and life experiences intersect with confidence, performance, and emotional wellbeing.
+In partnership with PacificSport Fraser Valley as a Community Champion, I offer discounted counselling and mental performance support for eligible high-performance athletes across British Columbia.
+Please feel free to inquire about eligibility and rates.</image:caption>

 </image:image>